josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🌍_National_Storytime/🩸_the_romanovs_and_british_aristocratic_imagination.md

 ---

-# 🌍 IV.
-Britain And Russia Shared Imperial Consciousness
+## 🌍 Britain And Russia Shared Imperial Consciousness

 Both Britain and Russia developed as:
 - expansionary empires,